-- Charge the battery in case airport security asks you to start your notebook. - Have your notebook hand-inspected or sent through the X-ray scanner, but never carry it through the metal detector. - Turn off your notebook for takeoff and landing. - Do not check your notebook as luggage.
+- Prepare for airport security by charging the battery in case Security asks you to start your notebook. - Have your notebook hand-inspected or sent through the X-ray scanner, but never carry it through the metal detector. - Turn off your notebook for takeoff and landing. - Do not check your notebook as baggage.